2020 forced me to change

 So it was a real crashing down to earth moment to suddenly find myself made redundant after all that hard work and success.
 But maybe, it was also exactly what I needed to happen, because for a long time I had already felt that a new type of peer-to-peer networking organisation was needed for the housing sector.
 Especially as a result of all the new challenges 2020 was presenting us all with.

 This year alone, businesses have had to make major changes and navigate unpredictable obstacles.
 The COVID-19 pandemic brought global shutdowns, health scares, and economic crashes.
 The level of uncertainty surrounding the spread of Coronavirus led to tough decisions and a test of leadership to keep companies afloat.

 Diversity isn’t a box to be ticked.
 It should be lived and breathed by every organisation.
 It should be reflected in recruiting, hiring, training, and promotion practices.
-Chief executives can no longer simply pay lip service to inequality, and must instead acknowledge the failings of their organisations and move to transparently tackle racial discrimination head on.
+Chief executives can no longer simply pay lip service to inequality, and must instead acknowledge their own failings and move to transparently tackle racial discrimination head on.

 It’s time for something new